 The above-mentioned temporarily extended scope shall be applied until the end of October 2022.

-A separate duty rate will be introduced for ‘heated products’ as of 1 February 2023: HUF 35 per piece.
+A separate duty rate of HUF 35 per piece will be introduced for ‘heated products’ as of 1 February 2023.

-The social tax – payable by the employers after employment income – is 13%.
+The social tax payable by employers after employment income is 13%.